How to Make your Home Feel like Christmas & be Eco-Friendly!

 For me it's the one time of year when the world really does seem to feel like it is full of possibilities....

-In celebration of it all of this I've put together a post featuring some of my favorite Christmas finds as 'how to' so you can make your home feel more like Christmas!
+In celebration of it all of this I've put together a post featuring some of my favorite Christmas finds as a 'how to' so you can make your home feel more like Christmas!

 I've really focused on sustainable items so if you like to buy as many eco-friendly Christmas decorations as possible for your home then you're going to love this!
 Remember everything is available for purchase to make your life easier.
 Just click on the images.